 You may have heard that a new workers’ compensation law took effect in Georgia on July 1, 2019.
 Senate Bill 135, a bill that raises the weekly wage maximum benefit for temporary disabilities, passed the Senate with a vote of 51-0.

-Our own Tom Holder (co-founder of Gerber & Holder Attorneys At Law and president of the Workers’ Injury Law and Advocacy Group), had something to say about it.
+Our own Tom Holder (co-founder of Gerber & Holder Workers’ Compensation Attorneys and president of the Workers’ Injury Law and Advocacy Group), had something to say about it.

 He was recently quoted in an article on Workers’ Comp Central discussing the details of the new law and how it will impact workers across the state of Georgia.